Kavan04/ImageClassification/README.md

-# 🖼️ Image Classification with RNN
+# 🖼️ Image Classification with CNN

-This project demonstrates a simple **image classification pipeline** using a **Recurrent Neural Network (RNN)**.
-It takes a set of random images, processes them into sequences, and predicts their class labels.
+This project demonstrates a simple **image classification pipeline** using a **Convolutional Neural Network (CNN)**.
+It takes a set of random images, processes them, and predicts their class labels.

 ---

 ## 🚀 Features
 - ✅ Load and preprocess images of various formats
-- ✅ Convert images into sequences suitable for RNN input
+- ✅ Use a **CNN model** for feature extraction and classification
-- ✅ Train and evaluate an **RNN model** for classification
+- ✅ Train and evaluate the model on a small dataset
 - ✅ Predict labels for new, unseen images
-- ✅ Supports configurable model architecture and hyperparameters
+- ✅ Configurable model architecture and hyperparameters

 ---